-As a general rule, whole foods are your friend.
-Ensuring you get all of your food groups – enough carbs, protein, and healthy fats – will serve you well.
-Your diet should consist of healthy whole grains, healthy high-fat foods, and lean meats or protein.
+Whole foods are your friend.
+Ensuring you get all of your food groups— enough carbs, protein, and healthy fats—will serve you well.
+Your running diet should consist of healthy whole grains, healthy high-fat foods, and lean meats or protein.

-Avoid processed foods, and read labels; the fewer ingredients the better.
-Foods that seem healthy may not be as healthy as they seem.
-For example, your favorite sports drink may have loads of added, processed sugar.
+Avoid processed foods, and read labels: the fewer ingredients the better.
+Foods that seem a-OK may not be as healthy as they seem.
+For example, your favorite sports drink may have loads of processed sugar.
 Always check your labels.

 With all of these general rules in mind, you must then consider when you are eating these foods relative to your runs.
 The best diet for running training requires eating the right foods at the right time.

-Just make sure your carbohydrate intake is regular, and have some complex carbs a few hours before your run.
+Make sure your carbohydrate intake is regular, and have some complex carbs a few hours before your run.
 Sweet potatoes are a great option.
-High-fiber carbs like oats or quinoa are also great options, because they give you long-lasting energy.
+High-fiber carbs like oats or quinoa are also great options because they give you long-lasting energy.

 Ingest them a few hours before your run so that they have time to digest, and their fuel will carry you through your sub-one-hour run.